dannythai/PlaySudoku/README.md

 ###Things to do###

-Backlog: 3x3 chamber squares, make buttons pretty
+Backlog: 3x3 chamber squares, limit user input